jeceljr/digitalCPUzoo/README.md

 *NCPU* is similar to the *MCPU* but has two accumulators and a nicer instruction set.
 It addresses 256 bytes of memory compared to just 64 for the *MCPU*.

+*drv16* is a 16 bit processor that is compatible at the assembly language level with the RV32E standard.